Critasirus: Siege of Noreia and the Gallic Wars

 According to Julius Caesar's account of the Gallic Wars, in 60 BC, the year before his consulship, 32,000 Boii laid siege to Noreia, a stronghold of the kingdom of Noricum.
 The timing of "this much debated piece of information," as characterized by Alföldy, suggests that the venture was launched by Boii displaced by Burebista.
 Although the exact location of Noreia remains uncertain, there is archaeological evidence of a siege around this time at a Celtic stronghold (oppidum) at Magdalensberg.

 Whatever the intentions of the Boii, they failed and were repelled by an alliance between the Norican king Voccio and the Suebian king Ariovistus.
 The Boii who survived this conflict then joined the Helvetii, from present-day Switzerland, in their planned migration through southern and central Gaul.
 In response to the Helvetian-Boian advance, the Celtic Aedui, whose eastern border stretched along the Saone river, invoked their treaty protections as long-time allies of Rome and called on the new proconsul of 58 BC to aid in their defense, providing Caesar with a casus belli to cross out of his southern Gallic province into free Gaul.

-After the Battle of Bibracte, this branch of the Boii were placed under the protection of the Aedui and given land to resettle in their southwestern territory, along their border with the Arverni, which led to the founding of Gorgobina — a critical site in the Gallic Wars.
+After the Battle of Bibracte, this branch of the Boii were placed under the jurisdiction of the Aedui, who gave them land to resettle along their southwestern border with the Arverni.
+The Boii there founded Gorgobina, a critical site in the Gallic Wars.
 Critasirus, however, is not named by Caesar or any ancient source other than Strabo, and it is not known whether he survived the initial irruption of the Dacians to participate in any of these subsequent events.
-The transplanted Boii of Gorgobina leave little trace in the historical record after the Gallic Wars.
+(Note: The transplanted Boii of Gorgobina leave scant traces in the historical record after the Gallic Wars.
+At least two inscriptions appear to assert a Boian identity, and Tacitus reports a Boian uprising against the Aedui about a hundred years after the Gallic Wars.)